StephenStarc/Starc-Archive/README.md

+Sure, here is the revised text:

 # Starc Archive
-I made the site to keep track of all the new things i learn or added to my blog and also for adding commits every day so i get the green box in my profile.
-(I know, I know that's low.
-I got Issues)
+I created this site to keep track of all the new things I learn or add to my blog.
+I also use it to add commits every day so that I can get the green box in my profile (I know, I know, that's low.
+I got Issues).

-Well anyways.
-I am planing on Learning new things every day so i can create something amazing on my own or got hired in high paying job either way i want to learn many things.

-I got huge list of things i want to learn.
+Anyway, I plan to learn new things every day to create something amazing on my own or get hired in a high-paying job.
+Either way, I want to learn many things.
+I have a huge list of things I want to learn.

-I am thirlled to start this journey.
+I am thrilled to start this journey.

-See you Later......
+See you later...

-I am using free webflow site plan, so when i reach my limt on how many post i can create.
-I have to create a new site.
+I am using the free webflow site plan, so I have to create a new site when I reach my limit on how many posts I can make.

 Starc Archive Links:
 1. Starc Archive 1 - https://starc-blogs-eac032.webflow.io/